If you’re in an emergency situation and you need instructions quickly:

 The prospect of using an automated external defibrillator can be intimidating.
 After all, you’re a civilian attempting to use a major medical device on an unconscious patient.
 If the patient dies, there’s the understandable concern that you may be held liable in some way.

 In addition, as long as you follow the audible guidance provided by the AED, you won’t inappropriately harm the patient.
-You will only be advised to deliver shock if the device determines that a shockable rhythm is present, and AEDs are built in such a way that there is no way to accidentally deliver a shock to a patient who should not be.
+You will only be advised to deliver a shock if the device determines that a shockable rhythm is present, and AEDs are built in such a way that there is no way to accidentally deliver a shock to a patient who doesn’t need one.
 Nobody is asking you to play doctor.
 So just relax, follow the instructions provided, and stay with the patient until emergency services arrive.

-Out-of-hospital cardiac arrest affects over 300,000 Americans every year.
-When used quickly and properly, an automated external defibrillator can increase a patient’s likelihood of survival from around 5% to over 70%, especially if administered within the first minutes of arrest.
+Out-of-hospital cardiac arrest affects over 356,000 Americans every year.
+When used quickly and properly, an automated external defibrillator more than doubles the patient’s chance of survival to hospital discharge, especially if administered within the first minutes after the patient’s collapse.
 If you find yourself in the position of having to use one of these devices, just remember the following:

-- Follow every instruction as the device talks you through the process
+- Follow all AED instructions as the device talks you through the process.